 Another form of living benefits are chronic illness riders.
 A chronic illness rider allows you to access a portion of your death benefit if you are diagnosed as being unable to perform 2 of 6 activities of daily living.
 Some companies also allow benefits to be paid for severe cognitive impairments, such as Alzheimer's Disease.

 Critical illness insurance is another option.
 If you are diagnosed with a qualifying critical illness, such as heart disease or malignant cancer, you can access your death benefit early to get the money you may need to cover hospital bills, home modifications, in-home care, etc.

 Finally, you can also get long-term care life insurance which provides the benefit of long-term care insurance and life insurance combined.
 Unlike chronic illness riders, with long term care insurance riders you can get monthly payments for up to 8 years, with some companies offering lifetime long term care benefits.
 Long term care costs are high, so having money coming in provides a huge benefit that makes life insurance with LTC definitely worth it.

-We would be remiss to to mention disability income insurance.
+We would be remiss to mention disability income insurance.
 The reality is, you are much more likely to suffer a disability before retirement than die.
 If you are disabled, how will you provide income for your family?